-While receiving clock hour credit for attendance, students must be actively engaged in the practice of cosmetology.
-Cosmetology "Applied Effort" must be appropriate for the number of clock hours the student had attended.
+While receiving clock hour credit for attendance, students must be actively engaged in the practice of program signing.
+Student "Applied Effort" must be appropriate for the number of clock hours the student had attended.
 (See Time Card Credit below) Students who fail to apply themselves while "on the clock" will be asked to clock out and go home.